antimof/UxPlay/README.txt

 `UxPlay/lib/dnssdint.h`.

 # Changelog

+1.64 2023-04-23 Timestamp-based synchronization of audio and video is now the default in Mirror mode.
+(Use "-vsync no" to restore previous behavior.)
+A configuration file can now be used for startup options.
+Also some internal cleanups and a minor bugfix that fixes #192.

 1.63 2023-02-12 Reworked audio-video synchronization, with new options -vsync (for Mirror mode) and -async (for Audio-Only mode, to sync with